jamespfennell/hoard/README.md

 ### Installing

 The program files can be placed anywhere; the only requirement is that
-	the software must have permission to create and delete subdirectories and files within its directory..
+	the software must have permission to create and delete directories and files within its subdirectory.
 (The program can be configured to operate in a different directory, so that it won't require read and write
 	permissions in the directory it is installed; see the [advanced usage guide](docs/advanced_usage.md) for details.)

-Before running the program, you need to specify the realtime feeds that you wish to aggregate.
+Before running the program, you need to specify the realtime feeds that you wish to aggregate in `remote_settings.py`.
 For each feed you wish to aggregate you will need to provide four settings:
-1. A unique identifier `uid` of your choice for the feed.
+1. A unique identifier `uid` for the feed.
 This is merely used for the program to internally distinguish the different feeds you are aggregating, and is completely up to you.
 1. The URL where the feed is to be downloaded from.
 1. A file extension for the feed, for example `gtfs`, `txt`, or `xml`.
-1. A Python 3 function that, given the location of a feed download locally, determines if it is a valid feed (that is, was not corrupted during the download process) and, if so, returns the time at which the feed was published by the transit authority.
+1. A Python 3 function that, given the location of a feed download locally, determines if it is a valid feed (for example, was not corrupted during the download process) and, if so, returns the time at which the feed was published by the transit authority.
-	Such a function for GTFS Realtime is provided.
+	Such a function for GTFS Realtime is provided in the default `remote_settings.py`.

 Feed settings are set in `remote_settings.py`, and more detailed instructions are provided in that file.
 For convenience, the program is distributed with the feed settings for two New York City subway lines,
 	 although you will need an API key from the NYC Transit Authority to use them.

-The program is employed through a command line interface.
+The program is invoked through a command line interface.
 The full interface can be explored by running:
 ```
 $ python3 realtime-aggregator.py -h